SeisoLLC/windows-sandbox/README.md

 # Windows sandbox

-This is my personal Windows sandbox vagrant machine
+An Windows sandbox for experimentation and proof of concepts.

 ## Quickstart
 ### Headless